robksawyer/preciousplastic-motortool/README.md

-# Precious Plastic Motor Calculator
+# Precious Plastic Motor Tool
-A calculator that makes finding a motor for your Precious Plastic machine easier than ever.
+A tool that makes finding a motor for your Precious Plastic machine easier than ever.

 ## Technology Overview